tkellen/json-api/format/index.md

 names start with alphanumeric characters.
 Additional members whose names start with non-alphanumeric characters are allowed.

-### Resource Objects <a href="#document-structure-resource-objects" id="document-structure-resource-objects" class="headerlink"></a>
+### Records <a href="#document-structure-records" id="document-structure-records" class="headerlink"></a>

-"Resource objects" appear in a JSON API document to represent primary data and included resources.
+"Records" appear in a JSON API document to represent primary and included data.

-A resource object **MUST** contain at least the following top-level members:

-* `"id"`
-* `"type"`

-In addition, a resource object **MAY** contain any of these top-level members:

-* `"links"`: information about a resource's relationships (described below).
-* `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

-Any other top-level member in a resource object represents an "attribute".
-An attribute may contain any valid JSON value.

-> Note: Although has-one foreign keys are often stored as columns in a database alongside other fields, foreign keys **MUST NOT** be included in a resource's attributes.
-All relations **MUST** be represented under a resource's links object, as described below.

-Here's how an article (i.e. a resource of type "articles") might appear in a document:
+Here's how an article (i.e. a record of type "articles") might appear in a document:

 ```javascript
 // ...